35K

 Adventure does not always need to be full of difficulties and discomforts.
 You need to book the Everest Helicopter tour to validate this saying.
 Flying instead of trekking is one definition of comfort and luxury in this trip.
 But there is more to that.

-You can charter a private helicopter for yourself or your loved ones, making it an exclusive experience.
-Whether you are planning a honeymoon, celebrating a family member’s birthday or marking a milestone with friends, this tour is for you.
+You can charter a private helicopter for yourself or your loved ones.
+It means making it an exclusive experience.
+And you can use this tour for different purposes like planning a honeymoon, celebrating a family member’s birthday or marking a milestone with friends

-If you are a solo traveler, you can share the flight with a small group of like-minded adventurers while still enjoying a deeply personal Everest experience.
+You can share the flight with a small group of like-minded adventurers if you are a solo traveller.
+Even with the sharing option, you can enjoy a deeply personal Everest experience.

 All in all, the helicopter tour elevates your adventure experience by adding comfort to it.